Provider FAQs

 MA Prior Authorization and Precertification Requirements

-You should use the Universal Prior Authorization Request Form for the following exceptions:
+You should use the Universal Prior Authorization Request forms for the following exceptions:

 • Hospice services